e-henry/scripto/README.md

 ![Screenshot](./docs/img/screenshot.png)

+You can see the status of each script and its last execution time.
+I was fed up with getting tons of emails each day, and wanted something more syntetic.
+Through the REST API, any script can send its status, and the last execution date is used to see if something is wrong.

 ## Install & run
-This server is written in python 3.
+This server is written in python 3 and uses a simple sqlite database for persistance.
 Use pip to install the dependencies of the project, then run the server :
 ```
 pip install -r pip-packages.txt
 ```

-Run the server :
+Run the server, the sqlite database will be automaticaly created :

 ```
 python scripto.py